 Ageing and biological complexity

-Ageing is incredibly complex.
-In fact, ageing might well be the most complex disorder we know.
+Ageing is arguably the most complex disorder known.
 But scientific understanding of how and why we age has come a very long way in recent years.
 We now understand that ageing involves multiple failures of cell and tissue function, which are locked together in a complex and accelerating spiral of decline.
 Epigenetics, mitochondrial changes, inflammation, disordered energy metabolism, senescent cell population growth, disordered signalling, diminished DNA repair ... the list of “contributors” continues to grow.

 To add to this complexity, each contributing dysfunction itself involves hundreds of different proteins operating in networks.
-Viewed overall, then, the whole of age-related decline is a colossal cascade of complexity, spinning ever faster toward inexorable system failure.
+Viewed overall, then, age-related decline is a colossal cascade of complexity, spinning ever faster toward inexorable system failure.

 The Magical Thinking Bullet

 In light of all this complexity, it seems strikingly unlikely that doing only *one* thing to fix it all, is going to be enough to beat age-related disease and physical decline.
 Taking one molecule to try to make this mortal engine spin back up to full function is not going to cut it.